-Best Coffee Pods: The Original Donut Shop Decaf Medium Roast Coffee Cups
+The Original Donut Shop Decaf Medium Roast K-Cup Pods

 Available in-store and online at various big-name retailers, The Original Donut Shop is a favorite among Keurig owners, beloved by many for providing quick cups of top-grade coffee.
 Take that same great coffee, subtract the caffeine, and you get the best decaf coffee pods on the market.

 Smooth and flavorful, The Original Donut Shop makes its decaf roast extra bold, packing in even more Arabica beans than in its regular coffee.
 And even though taste buds vary and coffee preferences can be polarizing, this product has received widespread praise for being just as full-bodied as regular coffee.

 Roast: Medium | Size: 6, 12, 24, 72, or 96 pods | Available In: K-Cup | Decaffeination Process: Proprietary information

 Green Mountain Coffee Roasters Breakfast Blend Decaf Coffee

 Many coffee drinkers have their first cup right when they wake up in the morning, so it's always worth stocking a tasty breakfast blend in your cupboard.
 Breakfast blends usually have gentle flavors and a roast that tends toward light, ideal for those who prefer to have a more mellow cup to ease into the day, as opposed to drinking the more robust flavors that come from dark roasts.